New Orleans Pelicans @ Charlotte Hornets Picks and Predictions - February 2nd 2026

 NOP at CHA Trends and Momentum: Last 5 Form and Last 10 Performance

-in the last five, Charlotte Hornets carries the stronger run at 5-0 versus New Orleans Pelicans at 3-2. over the last 10, those two momentum rows are not totally populated, so use them as a quick guide.
+the last-five form favors Charlotte Hornets with a simple line of 5-0 versus New Orleans Pelicans at 3-2. over the last 10, the ppg and points-allowed lines are not cleanly present, so they stay a quick reference.

 | Metric | New Orleans Pelicans | Charlotte Hornets |